School Board

 Place of Meeting

 Don Alsup, Board President, called the meeting to order at 6:00 p.m.
-Mr. Alsup called roll to establish the following members were present: Janice Modisette, Vice President; Jessica Salinas-Dengler, Clerk, Staci Johnson, Assistant Clerk and Jason Ross, Member.
+Mr. Alsup called roll to establish the following members were present: Janice Modisette, Vice President; Jessica Salinas-Dengler, Clerk and Staci Johnson, Assistant Clerk.
+Jason Ross, Member was absent.

 Mr. Alsup called for consideration and approval of the agenda.
 Mrs. Modisette moved and Mrs. Salinas-Dengler seconded.
 The vote was unanimous.